Kit203/resume/README.md

 Not deployed

 # Citations/Credits
-1.[wpshopmart on YT](https://youtu.be/Wv0_zNIozgw): To make the bear bones of the website.
+1 . [wpshopmart on YT](https://youtu.be/Wv0_zNIozgw): To make the bear bones of the website.
-2.[w3school](https://www.w3schools.com/html/html_css.asp): To make the bear bones of the website.
+2 . [w3school](https://www.w3schools.com/html/html_css.asp): To make the bear bones of the website.
-3.[Online Tutorials](https://youtu.be/1wfeqDyMUx4): To apply a cool scrolling feature to my main website page.
+3 .
+[Online Tutorials](https://youtu.be/1wfeqDyMUx4): To apply a cool scrolling feature to my main website page.
-4.[Visual Studio Code on YT presented by Ornella Altunyan](https://youtu.be/srQjolk7rj8): To Sync Visual Studios Code with my GitHub repos, so that I can better code while on and offline.
+4 .
+[Visual Studio Code on YT presented by Ornella Altunyan](https://youtu.be/srQjolk7rj8): To Sync Visual Studios Code with my GitHub repos, so that I can better code while on and offline.
-5.[Commonmark](https://commonmark.org/help/): To learn how to apply markdown to write a better ReadMe.md
+5 .
+[Commonmark](https://commonmark.org/help/): To learn how to apply markdown to write a better ReadMe.md